cpulvermacher/lgtm/README.md

 ## Limitations

 - Chat models listed under "Unsupported Models" can be selected but reviews will fail at runtime.
-- Non-Copilot models (e.g. those added by directly adding an API key) may fail to work.
+- Some models (e.g. those added by directly adding an API key) may fail to work.
 For Claude language models, try the [Claude Model Provider](https://marketplace.visualstudio.com/items?itemName=cpulvermacher.claude-model-provider) extension.
-- Large change sets may trigger chat model rate limits.
+- Large change sets may trigger model rate limits.
 Please wait before retrying.

 ## Data Usage

-Source code changes and commit messages selected for review are sent to the chat model configured in the extension settings.
+Source code changes and commit messages selected for review are sent to the configured review model/provider.

 ## Contributing